Multidimensional Scaling for Big Data: Introduction

+\cite{Platt:2005} shows that FastMap, MetricMap and LMDS are all based on a similar approximation of the eigenvectors of a large matrix, namely the Nystr\"om algorithm, an approximation method from Physics.
+Additionally, the author argues (based on empirical experiments) that LMDS is more accurate than FastMap and MetricMap with roughly the same computation time and can become even more accurate if allowed to be slower.
+Therefore we consider LMDS in this paper, leaving aside the other two methods.

+LMDS algorithm applies first classical MDS to a subset of the data (\textit{landmark points}) and then the remaining individuals are projected onto the landmark low dimensional configuration using a distance-based triangulation procedure.
+Fast MDS overcomes the problem of MDS scalability using recursive programming in combination with a data set splitting strategy.
+Pivot MDS, introduced in the literature of graph layout algorithms, is similar to LMDS but it uses the distance information between landmark and non-landmark points to improve the initial low dimensional configuration, as more relations than just those between landmark points are taken into account.

+In this work, we introduce a new non-standard MDS algorithm (\textit{divide-and-conquer MDS}) and an alternative form of LMDS (\textit{interpolation MDS}) which, instead of using distance-based triangulation, uses Gower's interpolation formula (\citeNP{Gower:1968}; see also the Appendix of \citeNP{GowerHand:1995}).
+Moreover, we prove that the LMDS triangulation method proposed in 2004 coincides with the interpolation formula introduced by Gower 36 years earlier.
+Both new algorithms were proposed in \citet[Master Thesis]{Pachon_Garcia_2019}.
+In an independent work, \citeN{paradis2021} introduced {\em reduced multidimensional scaling} (reduced MDS or RMDS for short), a procedure very similar to interpolation MDS (see Section \ref{sect:interpolationMDS} below).

+In addition to these two methods, we also present \texttt{bigmds}: an \textsf{R} package \citep{Rprogram} implementing LMDS, interpolation MDS, RMDS, pivot MDS, divide-and-conquer MDS and fast MDS.

-The rest of the paper is organized as follows: Section \ref{sect:classical_MDS} provides a summary of classical MDS.
-Section \ref{sect:alg_mds} describes the three MDS algorithms for Big Data considered in this paper.
-We compare these algorithms by a simulation study described in Section \ref{sect:simul}.
-In Section \ref{sect:EMNIST} we challenge the three algorithms with a real large data set.
-A package implementing the three algorithms has been developed, which details are provided in Section \ref{sect:bigmds_package}.
+The rest of the paper is organized as follows.
+Section \ref{sect:classical_MDS} provides a summary of classical MDS.
+Section \ref{sect:alg_mds} describes the six MDS algorithms for big data considered in this paper, with particular attention to the relationship between interpolation MDS and competing methods (LMDS, pivot MDS and RMDS).
+We also introduce the package \texttt{bigmds} implementing the six algorithms.
+We compare them by a simulation study described in Section \ref{sect:simul}.
+In Section \ref{sect:EMNIST} we challenge all the algorithms with a real large data set.
 Section \ref{sect:concl} summarizes the conclusions of the paper.
-Appendix \ref{appendix:intro} is devoted to provide a detailed explanation of classical MDS and Appendix \ref{appendix:procrustes} explains Procrustes transformations.

-\section{Classical Multidimensional Scaling}
+\section{Classical multidimensional scaling}